see7e/programming-studies/README.md

 ---
 title: Studies - Root
+tags:
+  - studies
-tags: studies, programming
+  - programming
-use: Documentation
+use: Management
-languages: NULL
-dependences: NULL
 banner: "![[proggramming_banner.jpg]]"
 banner_y: 0.5
 banner_lock: true
 ---
 ****
 > [!INFO]
-> The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links over the main branch
+> - If you're coming from the [GitHub repo](https://github.com/see7e/programming-studies), some of the links are built for Obsidian, this means that you'll either have to access the [Page implementation]() or store everything locally.
+> - If you like the information and want to add/update with yours insights go to the [CONTRIBUTING](Courses/CPQD_private-networks-5G/CONTRIBUTING.md) document.

 ---

 > This is a list of interesting documents gathered during development studies
 # The Big Picture 🌌

-This repo is divided in two branches, [main](https://github.com/see7e/programming-studies) has common links and [obsidian](https://github.com/see7e/programming-studies/tree/obsidian) links follow a Zettelkasten adapted model along with Obsidian to map the network of documents.
-If you want to set up in you computer, [click here](obisidian_init.md).
+Links follow a Zettelkasten adapted model along with Obsidian to map the network of documents.

 <details>
 	<summary>If you want to know the history, click here.</summary>